scaleway/terraform-provider-scaleway/docs/resources/lb.md

 }
 ```

-You will need to update it to:
+You will need c it to:

 ```hcl
 resource "scaleway_lb_ip" "ip" {